tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+# Terminology {#terminology}

+The following terms are used throughout this document:

+- External PSK (EPSK): A PSK established or provisioned out-of-band (i.e., not from a TLS connection) which is a tuple of (Base Key, External Identity, Hash).
+- Base Key: The secret value of an EPSK.
+- External Identity: A sequence of bytes used to identify an EPSK.
+- Target protocol: The protocol for which a PSK is imported for use.
+- Target KDF: The KDF for which a PSK is imported for use.
+- Imported PSK (IPSK): A TLS PSK derived from an EPSK, optional context string, target protocol, and target KDF.
+- Non-imported PSK: An EPSK which used directly as a TLS PSK without being imported.
+- Imported Identity: A sequence of bytes used to identify an IPSK.

+This document uses presentation language from {{RFC8446}}, Section 3.

 # Overview

 The PSK Importer interface mirrors that of the TLS Exporters interface (see {{Section 7.5 of RFC8446}}) in that it diversifies a key based on some contextual information.
-In contrast to the Exporters interface, wherein differentiation is done via an explicit label and context string, the PSK Importer interface defined herein takes an external PSK and identity and "imports" it into TLS, creating a set of "derived" PSKs and identities.
+In contrast to the Exporters interface, wherein output uniqueness is achieved via an explicit label and context string, the PSK Importer interface defined herein takes an external PSK and identity and "imports" it into TLS, creating a set of "derived" PSKs and identities that are each unique.
 Each of these derived PSKs are bound to a target protocol, KDF identifier, and optional context string.
 Additionally, the resulting PSK binder keys are modified with a new derivation label to prevent confusion with non-imported PSKs.
 Through this interface, importing external